University of Bath: Roy Maconachie

 3) A concern to broaden the scope of intellectual reference points through which urban practices can be conceptualised and investigated methodologically, beyond the canon of urban studies, urban and regional science, planning, and human geography – to include insights from humanities, for example, but also to draw on empirical and theoretical resources from beyond the Global North.

-This project has developed a stronger GW4 community in alternative urbanisms, galvanizing interest and engagement with the existing latent network that exists in individual institutions.
-The project has provided a unique opportunity for knowledge sharing across the consortium and identifying new areas of collaboration both within and beyond social sciences and humanities in urban-related research.
-New thematic areas for future collaborative research, based on existing and developing expertise, have been identified.
-Further initiatives to consolidate the network are in development.
+This project used the Initiator funds to develop a GW4 community in alternative urbanisms, galvanizing interest and engagement with the existing latent networks that existed in individual institutions.
+The project provided a unique opportunity for knowledge sharing across the consortium and identified new areas of collaboration both within and beyond social sciences and humanities in urban-related research.
+New thematic areas for future collaborative research, based on existing and developing expertise, were identified and the network continued to collaborate and consolidate research after funding ended.